destiny8246/hello_github/README.md

-# hello_github
+# Hello GitHub!
-My first Github repo
+This is my first repository.